August 25, 2013

 December 31, 2012

 To anyone who hasn’t seen (or indeed heard of) Borgen, you’re missing out.
-Think The West Wing but better: the characters are utterly compelling yet not all exactly the same in all but appearance like on TWW (where everyone is bright and fast-talking yet quirky, high-strung and useless at personal relationships).
-Plus it lacks the syrupy ick moments featured frequently on TWW.
+Think The West Wing but better: the characters are compelling yet not all exactly the same as on TWW i.e. bright and fast-talking yet quirky, high-strung and useless at personal relationships.
+Plus it lacks the syrupy moments featured too frequently on TWW.

 Reflect public sentiment